 I want to conclude this post with several anecdotal stories from my days as a student at Midwestern Baptist College and as a young IFB pastor.

-Some IFB churches choose to make to pregnant teens disappear.
+Some IFB churches choose to make pregnant teens disappear.
 IFB parents who find out their daughters are pregnant will usually immediately (and frantically) contact their pastors to find out what they should do.
-Knowing that their daughters “sins” will sully church testimonies (and abortion is not an option), parents often choose to ship their pregnant teens to IFB group homes.
+Knowing that their daughters’ “sins” will sully their churches’ testimonies (and abortion is not an option), parents often choose to ship their pregnant teens to IFB group homes.
 These homes, which are frequently little more than prisons or reeducation camps, purportedly turned whores, sluts, and fornicators into blood-washed, white-as-the-driven-snow lovers of Jesus, the King James Bible, and the IFB way.
 Often, their babies are given up for adoption.

 I hope readers raised in IFB churches will share their own experiences in the comment section.
 I have written here sounds out of this world to many people, but these stories and practices are repeated daily in countless IFB schools, colleges, churches, and homes.
 Since the IFB church movement prides itself on being the same today, yesterday, and forever (if it was good enough for Jesus and Paul, it’s good enough for me), the shaming rituals and abuse of years ago are often practiced today.
 As long as church teenagers keep having sex, there will be bastard children and women to ritually humiliate.
 Indeed, the IFB deity is an awesome God.